Beaufort County Greenspace Program

 Ordinances

-Several State and County ordinances govern the way the Green Space Program functions, including how to adopt a Green Space Program, the composition of the Green Space Advisory Committee, the types of projects the program can fund, and what requirements need to be met for each project type.
+State and County ordinances govern the way the Green Space Program functions, including how to adopt a Green Space Program, the composition of the Green Space Advisory Committee, the types of projects the program may fund, and what requirements need to be met for each project type.

 Types of Land Protection

-The Green Space Program can consider five types of land protection strategies both inside and outside county lines, casting a wide net for conservation projects to benefit Beaufort County.
-Application and matching funds requirements vary for each, but all five strategies will result in either a conservation easement or fee simple procurement.
+The Green Space Program may consider five types of land protection strategies both inside and outside county lines, casting a wide net for conservation projects to benefit Beaufort County.
+Application and matching fund requirements vary for each project type, but all five strategies will result in either a conservation easement or fee simple procurement.
 Read on to learn more.

-A conservation easement is perpetual, protecting the land forever, even if the land is passed down through a will or purchased by a new owner.
+A conservation easement is placed on property in perpetuity, protecting the land forever, even if the land is passed down through a will or purchased by a new owner.
+Conservation easements typically do not offer public access; however, they achieve many of the primary goals of the program at a fraction of the cost.

 img_4407

-When lands are protected through a fee simple process, the property owner sells their land outright to an entity that will then protect the property.
+When land is purchased with a fee simple acquisition, the property owner sells their land outright to an entity that will then own and maintain the land.

-For the Green Space Program, fee simple purchases are made by government entities, including Beaufort County.
+For the Green Space Program, these acquisitions are typically made by government entities, including Beaufort County.
 The County can purchase a property in full or partner with other governments to split the cost, ownership, and future maintenance responsibilities.

-When Beaufort County is the sole purchaser of a fee simple property through the Green Space Program, public access is required and the property will become a future passive park.
+All fee simple procurements will require covenants to be recorded on the property establishing allowed land uses and ensuring responsible stewardship of the land in perpetuity.
+If Beaufort County is the purchaser and owner of fee simple property through the Green Space Program, public access is required, and the property will become a future passive park.

 Applying to the Green Space Program